marcteale/home-assistant.io/source/_integrations/nest.markdown

      ![Screenshot of OAuth confirmation](/images/integrations/nest/config_flow_subscription.png)

-12. You will be prompted to name and assign locations to the devices discovered by the integration.
-You can enter values in each field and click Finish, or just click Skip & Finish to do it later.
+12. You will be given the option to rename the integration's devices and assign their locations.
+You can do so now and click **Finish** or click **Skip & Finish** to do it later.

 13. If all went well, you are ready to go!